 - pasta pot

 - 4 tablespoon salted butter

-- 2 tablespoons AP wheat flour didn’t test any other flour types
+- 2 tablespoons AP flour – all purpose didn’t test any other flour types

 - 1.5 cups 2% milk

 - 1 packet of taco seasoning

 - Crushed tomatoes drained rinsed